FaR-Team/patch-notes/_posts/2024-06-04-Since-June-4th.md

 + Added a debug menu.
 + Added global lighting to the water shader.
 + Added the new chest model + its animations.
++ Added back the date to the clock.
 + Imported a couple of models.
 + Reorganized some folders and added a new song.
 + Improved some aspects of the `MusicManager` so that when we use it properly, it works better, as well as the volume slider (I think it works better since it’s somewhat logarithmic, but I didn’t notice much difference lol).